Jhené Aiko: 2012–2014: Breakthrough and Souled Out

 On January 18, 2014, Aiko appeared on Saturday Night Live performing the song "From Time", with the episode's guest host, Drake.
-In a January 2014 interview with Vibe, Aiko announced her debut studio album Souled Out would be released in May 2014.
+In a January 2014 interview with Vibe, Aiko announced her debut studio album, Souled Out, would be released in May 2014.
 However, the album would be delayed.
 On March 16, 2014, Aiko premiered a song titled "My Afternoon Dream," produced by Key Wane, along with an accompanying music video directed by Aiko and Krissy.
 On June 23, 2014, "To Love & Die", was released for digital download as the album's lead single.
 Following its release "To Love & Die" debuted and peaked at number forty-six on the US Billboard Hot R&B/Hip-Hop charts.
 On June 26, 2014, Canadian singer-songwriter The Weeknd, announced he would be headlining the "King of the Fall Tour", essentially a mini-tour across America in September / October 2014, the tour will consist of four shows and start on September 19, 2014, in New York, at the Barclays Center and end on October 10 in San Francisco, at the Bill Graham Civic Auditorium.
 Aiko and frequent collaborator ScHoolboy Q, were confirmed as the tour's supporting acts, respectively.

-After three years of recording Aiko released her debut album Souled Out on September 8, 2014.
+After three years of recording Aiko released her debut album, Souled Out, on September 8, 2014.
 An anticipated release, the album was released to commercial and critical success.
-The album debuted at number three on the US Billboard 200, selling 70,000 copies in its opening week, in doing so the album became that week's second highest debut and doubled the first week sales of Aiko's debut extended play Sail Out (2013).
+The album debuted at number three on the US Billboard 200, selling 70,000 copies in its opening week, in doing so the album became that week's second highest debut and doubled the first week sales of Aiko's debut extended play, Sail Out (2013).
 The album also debuted at number one on the US Top R&B/Hip-Hop Albums and US R&B Albums and has sold 121,012 units in the US.
 The album produced a further three singles: the album's second single, "The Pressure", was released on iTunes on July 18, 2014.
-The Pressure debuted at number twenty five on the US Hot R&B Songs chart, and peaked the following week, at number twenty three.
+The Pressure debuted at number 25 on the US Hot R&B Songs chart, and peaked the following week, at number 23.
 "Wading" was released as the album's third single on December 12, 2014, along with an accompanying video, followed by the release of Spotless Mind Her debut album was included on numerous critics' year end lists and was described by Gail Mitchell of Billboard as one of the albums to breakthrough and "make some noise" in the R&B genre.
-Following the release of the song "Post to Be", a collaboration with Omarion, the line "I might let your boy chauffeur me, but he gotta eat the booty like groceries" was described as a standout lyric and "the lyric of the summer, or the lyric of the year," by Rob Markman, editor for MTV News.
+Following the release of the song "Post to Be", a collaboration with Omarion and Chris Brown, her line "I might let your boy chauffeur me, but he gotta eat the booty like groceries" was described as a standout lyric and "the lyric of the summer, or the lyric of the year," by Rob Markman, editor for MTV News.